harness/developer-hub/docs/continuous-integration/use-ci/run-tests/speed-up-ci-test-pipelines-using-parallelism.md

-### Publish test reports
+### Produce test reports

+Generate test reports and use an [expression](/docs/platform/Variables-and-Expressions/harness-variables) to create uniquely named results files for each run.

+Define your test reports.
+Your reports must be in JUnit XML format.
+For more information, go to [Publish test reports](#publish-test-reports).

-To publish your test results, your output files must be in [JUnit](https://junit.org/junit5/) XML format.
+To publish your test results in the Harness UI, your test results files must be in [JUnit](https://junit.org/junit5/) XML format.
 How you publish your test results depends on the specific language, test runner, and formatter used in your repo.
-For more information, go to the [Publish test reports section](#define-the-test-reports).
+For more information, to go [Format test reports](./test-report-ref.md).

 The `report` section in the pipeline YAML defines how to publish your test reports.
 Here's an example: